 This completes the proof. \end{proof}

-To ensure uniqueness, we adopt an assumption similar to that of Hu, Wen and Xiong \cite{wen1}.
-These assumptions state that the coefficient $f$ is locally Lipschitz continuous and has quadratic growth in $Z$ in a strong sense.
-Additionally, the coefficient \(g\) has a bounded partial derivative with respect to both \(Y\) and \(Z\).
-Specifically, we will enhance assumptions \(\textbf{(F2)}\) and \(\textbf{(G1)}\) to the following conditions:
+To ensure uniqueness, we adopt an assumption similar to that of Hu, Wen, and Xiong \cite{wen1}.
+These strengthened assumptions state that the coefficient $f$ is locally Lipschitz continuous and is of quadratic growth in $z$ in a strong sense.
+Additionally, the coefficient \(g\) has bounded partial derivatives with respect to both \(y\) and \(z\).
+Specifically, we will strengthen assumptions \(\textbf{(F2)}\) and \(\textbf{(G1)}\) to the following conditions: